camcaan/dtm_processmining/README.md

 This repository is part of submitted conference paper in the Healthinf-2020

 #### Paper's info:
-Title: Process Mining of Disease Trajectory: A Feasibility Study Submission ID: 108
+Title: Process Mining of Disease Trajectory: A Feasibility Study<br>
+Submission ID: 108

 #### Authors: